apache/airavata/docs/tutorial/custom_ui_tutorial.md

 for the checkboxes; the values are what will be provided to the application as command line arguments.

-5. Similarly for the _Visualization scripts_, provide the following JSON
+5. Similarly for the _Visualization scripts_ (input #4), provide the following
-   configuration:
+   JSON configuration:

 ```json
 {